dvgis/threebox-es6/README.md

 - Support for `removeLayer` considering Object3D.
 - Support for style change through `setStyle` and keeping Object3D.
 - Support for partial and full dispose of Mapbox, Three and Threebox resources and memory.
-- Support for Orthographic view and customizable Perspective FOV.
+- Support for Orthographic view, customizable Perspective FOV and fixed-size Object3D.
 - Optimization of Camera perspective to have Raycast with pixel-precision level and depth sync between Mapbox and Threebox objects.
 - Optimization for loading thousands of objects through cache.
 - Available as [npm package](https://www.npmjs.com/package/threebox-plugin)